Setting the stage by making the arts more accessible

 This series of highly focused workshops lead to a great deal of discovery and input that went on to shape many elements of the final build.
 We went on to work with these same user groups later in the project to test the site and its functionality.

 It was while working with these external groups that we fully appreciated just how many accessibility issues were being missed by the automated solutions that we and other developers use.
-As a result, we now work with a group of independent accessibility auditors, to manually check every page and element of each new site that we develop, you can read more about this in our article on Why Humans Are Better Than Robots When It Comes To Web Accessibility Testing.
+As a result, we now work with a group of independent accessibility auditors, who can check every page and element of a new site to give an extra layer of confidence in the site’s accessibility, you can read more about this in our article on Why Humans Are Better Than Robots When It Comes To Web Accessibility Testing.

 Wireframing the new site